Kyiv Metro: Post-independence

 On 30 March 2000, the next station on the line, Dorohozhychi, was opened.
-Another station, Hertsena station (situated between Lukyanivska and Dorohozhychi stations), was also planned—even potentially under initial construction—but ultimately abandoned.
+Another station, Hertsena station (situated between Lukianivska and Dorohozhychi stations), was also planned—even potentially under initial construction—but ultimately abandoned.
 Neither the current official scheme (see below) nor the earlier one indicates this station.

 Four years later, on 14 October 2004, the M3 line was further extended to the northwest, ending at Syrets station (still the current terminus of the line).

 At the same time, works were done on the southeastern stretch of the line, with Boryspilska station opening on 23 August 2005 and Vyrlytsia opening on 7 March 2006.
 At first, Vyrlytsia was only an emergency exit, and the station was not planned to be built.
 However, the City Council later decided, in November 2005, to convert the exit into a full station, which is the reason why this station has side platforms.

 On 23 August 2007, the third and newest depot in the Kyiv Metro—Kharkivske Depot—was opened.

 In September 2005, construction began on Chervonyi Khutir station, the last station on the M3 line.
-In April 2007, the Mayor of Kyiv, Leonid Chernovetskyi, fearing the station will have low ridership, claimed the station would be subject to conservation, as "animals do not ride in the underground" (he meant that the station was situated literally in the forest, with not many buildings nearby, so there were no people to use the station).
+In April 2007, the Mayor of Kyiv, Leonid Chernovetskyi, fearing the station will have low ridership, claimed the station would be subject to conservation, as "animals do not ride in the underground" (he meant that the station was situated near the forest, with not many buildings nearby, so there were no people to use the station).
 Nevertheless, the works continued, and, after a few months' delay, the station opened on 23 May 2008, for the Kyiv Day celebration.
 The timing coincided with the upcoming mayoral elections on 25 May 2008.
-This station still has the lowest ridership in the Kyiv Metro.
+This station had the second-lowest ridership in the Kyiv Metro as of 2017.